Ken-ichi Noma, Ph.D.

 As a graduate student at the University of Tokyo, he identified novel retrotransposons and characterized the transposition mechanism in terms of epigenetic regulation.
 His interest in epigenetics led him to a postdoctoral fellowship at the Cold Spring Harbor Laboratory, where he pioneered a technique to map specific epigenetic changes over a large chromosomal region of the fission yeast genome.
 In 2003, he was awarded the American Association for the Advancement of Science’s prestigious Newcomb Cleveland Prize for his work on how RNA interference (RNAi) machinery mediates transcriptional silencing.
 In 2004, Noma became a staff scientist at the National Cancer Institute.

 After joining The Wistar Institute as an assistant professor in 2007, he received the 2008 NIH Director’s New Innovators Award, which is recognized as the most prestigious award for young scientists.
-The Noma laboratory is also supported by grants from the G. Harold & Leila Y. Mathers Foundation (2011), V Foundation for Cancer Research (2010), and Edward Mallinckrodt, Jr. Foundation (2010).
+The Noma laboratory is also supported by grants from the G. Harold & Leila Y. Mathers Foundation (2011), V Foundation for Cancer Research (2010), Edward Mallinckrodt, Jr. Foundation (2010), and W. W. Smith Charitable Trust (2014).

 In the Noma laboratory, recent technological advancements have given rise to the modeling of complex 3-D genome structures in the nucleus of the model organism fission yeast using a genomic approach that combines the molecular biology procedure, called chromosome conformation capture, with massively parallel DNA sequencing.
 This unique approach to genome modeling is the first to successfully fuse two completely independent disciplines—microscopy and genomics—and it has allowed Noma to show that distinct chromosomal territories exist in fission yeast.
 By showing that fission yeast has a functional genome organization similar to that found in mammalian transcription factories, this work proves that fission yeast represents the perfect model organism to understand functional organization of eukaryotic genome in higher eukaryotes including human.
 The Noma laboratory has been hard pressed to understand genome disorganization and chromosome instability in human cancers, but has made much progress in this difficult field of study.